 - Stop smoking.
 Smoking decreases the lower esophageal sphincter's ability to function properly.

 - Elevate the head of your bed.
-If you regularly experience heartburn while trying to sleep, place wood or cement blocks under the feet of your bed so that the head end is raised by 6 to 9 inches.
+If you regularly experience heartburn while trying to sleep, place wood or cement blocks under the feet at the head end of your bed.
+Raise the head end by 6 to 9 inches.
 If you can't elevate your bed, you can insert a wedge between your mattress and box spring to elevate your body from the waist up.
 Raising your head with additional pillows isn't effective.

 - Don't lie down after a meal.
 Wait at least three hours after eating before lying down or going to bed.

 - Eat food slowly and chew thoroughly.
 Put down your fork after every bite and pick it up again once you have chewed and swallowed that bite.

 - Avoid foods and drinks that trigger reflux.
 Common triggers include alcohol, chocolate, caffeine, fatty foods or peppermint.

 - Avoid tight-fitting clothing.
 Clothes that fit tightly around your waist put pressure on your abdomen and the lower esophageal sphincter.